LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Method Design

 \subsection{Diffusion-based Trajectory Decoder}

-To capture richer multi-modal trajectory distributions, we apply the truncated diffusion policy from DiffusionDrive~\cite{liao2024diffusiondrive}.
-The diffusion-based decoder takes slightly noisy anchor trajectories as the input, and at each denoising step, conditions on the fused BEV features and the query related to surrounding agents.
-Specially, we leverage our proposed LICA block to perform cross-attention between the noisy anchor trajectories and both the BEV feature and agent queries, as shown in Fig.~\ref{fig:diffusion_decoder}.
-Additionally, inspired by iPad~\cite{guo2025ipad}, the diffusion-based decoder outputs a set of denoised multi-modal trajectories along with their confidence scores, and two optional output heads, as shown in Fig.~\ref{fig:whole}.
-Scores are distilled from rule-based driving knowledge embedded in NAVSIM~\cite{dauner2024navsim}, and the trajectory with the highest score is selected as the final predicted trajectory.
-Besides, as shown in Fig.~\ref{fig:whole}, the mapping head is used to predict the on-road and on-route probabilities for multi-modal trajectories.
-While the prediction head is used to predict agents’ future states related to potential collisions, therefore enabling more aggressive, yet safe, ego-vehicle maneuvers.
+To capture richer multi-modal trajectory distributions, we implement the truncated diffusion policy adopted from DiffusionDrive~\cite{liao2025diffusiondrive}.
+The diffusion-based decoder takes slightly noisy anchor trajectories as input.
+At each denoising step, it conditions on two key information sources: the fused BEV features and the encoded queries derived from the previous stage, which explicitly capture the context of surrounding agents.
+Specifically, we leverage our proposed LICA block to facilitate efficient cross-attention between the noisy anchor trajectories and these context representations (BEV features and agent queries), as illustrated in Fig.~\ref{fig:diffusion_decoder}.
+Additionally, inspired by iPad~\cite{guo2025ipad}, the diffusion-based decoder outputs a set of denoised trajectories alongside their confidence scores and two auxiliary heads to enhance planning performance, as shown in Fig.~\ref{fig:whole}.
+These scores are distilled from rule-based expert knowledge embedded in NAVSIM v1~\cite{dauner2024navsim}, with the highest-scoring trajectory selected for the final predicted trajectory.
+The mapping head estimates on-road and on-route probabilities for multi-modal trajectories, and the prediction head that forecasts the future states related to potential collisions of surrounding agents, enabling the ego-vehicle to perform maneuvers that are both assertive and safe.